microsoft/aks-dev-day/labs/1.Intro/README.md

 ### Task 5 - Delete the Deployment and Service

-1. Delete the Deployment and Service.
+1. Delete the Deployment and Service

 ```bash
 kubectl delete deployment ng-dep